wp-plugins/ultimate-maintenance-mode/readme.txt

 = Why is my screenshot not displaying? =

-The first time you view the maintenance mode page, the screenshot may not displayed because it is in queue to be processed.
+The first time you view the maintenance mode page, the screenshot may not display because it is in queue to be processed.
 It will display once processed.

 == Screenshots ==